vishpat/jwt-issuer-rs/book/src/Vault.md

 ## Vault Overview

 Hashicorp [Vault](https://www.vaultproject.io/) is an enterprise grade secret management system.
-Vault enables storing of secrets and accessing them using various authentication and authorization mechanisms.
+Vault enables storing of secrets and accessing them using various authentication mechanisms.

 We will be using Vault to store a username and password in it's [kv secret store](https://www.vaultproject.io/docs/secrets/kv).
 The JWT Issuer will be used to setup [JWT authentication](https://www.vaultproject.io/docs/auth/jwt) to access the secrets stored in the Vault.